MBA in Supply Chain Management

 The mission of the Rutgers Supply Chain Management MBA Program is to prepare students to meet and exceed the expectations of employers experiencing a growing demand for supply chain management and logistics experts.

-The program has gained praise for educating professionals in the field and was ranked #3 in the U.S. and all of North America – Rutgers Business School tied with the University of Michigan – in a recent survey by Gartner Supply Chain Leaders measuring how well universities are educating workers to contend with a rapidly changing business landscape.
+The program has gained praise for educating professionals in the field and was ranked No. 11 in the U.S. and all of North America – in a recent survey by Gartner Supply Chain Leaders measuring how well universities are educating workers to contend with a rapidly changing business landscape.

 The increasingly global economy, where the ingredients of a medicine or the components of a cellphone may be manufactured in one part of the world and assembled in another, has created a huge demand for supply chain operations and strategy expertise in nearly every industry.